 An important opportunity to strengthen the upper waste hierarchy for EV batteries would be a "right to repair".
 Important elements here are, for example, a repair-friendly design and good availability of spare parts and software updates.
-A proposal for an EU-wide right to repair is currently in the trilogue process.
-From DUH's point of view, this directive in its current form will not be able to enable a manufacturer-independent right to repair.
+The proposal for an EU-wide right to repair was recently adopted by the EU Council.
+However, vehicles are not covered.